Doomlazer/SQ3-TUCR-EPP/README.md

 ## What's changed recently?

 The new planet in sector 27 is now explorable.
-It's still missing several features and you will probably get stuck on the planet forever at the moment.
+It's still missing several features and you will probably not be able to leave yet.

 ## CREDITS